Parsley is more than just a garnish on your dinner plate.

 Should I Juice Flat-Leaf or Curly Leaf Parsley?

 If you’re wondering if you should juice flat-leaf or curly-leaf parsley, the answer is that you can juice either.
-They both provide similar benefits to the body and there isn’t much of a difference between the two.
+They both provide similar benefits, with a few exceptions.

 How to Make Parsley Juice

 While you can juice a bunch of parsley, take a shot and be done with the day, some people aren’t able to stomach that much parsley in one shot.

 I like to juice my parsley with other vegetables to make it last longer, and also provide my body with extra nutrients.

 You can make a simple parsley juice recipe by juicing the following in a slow (masticating) juicer:

 - 1 bunch parsley